This Could Be Massive for Microsoft Stock

 Overall, tablet sales are declining.
 Even the mighty “iPad” has been experiencing a year-over-year decline in shipped units.
 But not all tablets are created equal.
 In particular, the detachable tablet market has been booming.
 International Data Corporation (IDC) predicted that detachable tablets would grow from eight percent of the tablet market in 2015 to 30% in 2020.
 (Source: “Detachable Tablets Set to Grow from 8% of the Tablet Market in 2015 to 30% in 2020, According to IDC,” International Data Corporation, March 8, 2016.)

 Microsoft launched its first two-in-one tablet, the Microsoft “Surface,” back in 2012 and consumers loved it.
 Since then, the company has released subsequent versions with the latest being the “Surface Pro 4,” introduced in October of 2015.

 As you would expect, once the success story got around, competitors joined the game.
 Apple Inc. (NASDAQ:AAPL) has released its own detachable tablet—the “iPad Pro.”
 While reception was great, it was no “iPhone.”
 It was reported last month that in the U.K., unit sales of Microsoft’s Surface Pro 4 have more than doubled those of the iPad Pro.
-(Source: “Surface Pro 4 vs iPad Pro Sales: Microsoft Outsells Apple in UK,” Android Origin, May 29, 2016.)
+(Source: “Surface Pro 4 vs iPad Pro Sales: Microsoft Outsells Apple in UK,” Pinterest, May 29, 2016.)